How best to protect and organise your flavours

 Obviously buying lots of flavours gets expensive, and as such, we need to protect and organise our investment.
 Let’s look at some common and not so common methods.

-According to discussions I’ve had with Capella, TFA, Flavorah and a flavorist (chemist), flavours are okay in the original plastic bottles for 3 to 6 months, although a number of variables come into play.
+According to discussions I’ve had with Capella, TFA, Flavorah and a flavorist (chemist), flavours are okay in the original plastic bottles for around 3 to 6 months.
+However, a number of variables come into play.
 Temperature, humidity, exposure to light and how often one opens the bottles.

-Irrespective of this, if you plan to keep your flavours long-term, it’s best to transfer your concentrates to glass bottles, with glass droppers too.
-At the very least, consider glass for the most essential, favourite flavours.
+So, if you plan to keep your flavours long-term, it’s best to transfer your concentrates to glass bottles, with glass droppers too.
+At the very least, consider glass for your most essential, favourite flavours.

 I purchase mine from Pack My Product.
 Blue for flavours and Amber for tobacco, additives and nicotine.
 They have sizes from 10 ml and up and the seals are nice.

 High or Varying Temperature

-If the temperature in the location where flavours are stored goes beyond 27 degrees (80 deg F) you should place them in the fridge.
+If the temperature where flavours are stored goes beyond 27 degrees (80 deg F) you should consider placing them in the fridge.
 This also applies to locations that are subject to fairly drastic temperature changes.
 Flavours, as with wines and olive oils, prefer a more stable environment; again, without direct light and heat.

 Better still, grab yourself a wine cooler and keep them at a cellar type temperature of 13-16 degrees (55-60 F).
-You can pick one up for around $300, well worth the expense when your inventory is over 100 or so.
-This way, they should last a few years.
+You can pick one up for $200 or less, well worth the expense when your inventory is over 100 or so.
+This way, they should last at least a few years.
 True, an extreme solution, but it’s a good one.

-I use Tupperware type containers for the fridge (I did that with a wine cooler too) (glass is best but plastic ok) I keep all these flavour types separate – Tobaccos, Most Desserts, Vanilla and Custards, Fruits and Additives.
+I use Tupperware type containers for the fridge (I did that with a wine cooler too) and I keep all these flavour types separate – Tobaccos, Most Desserts, Vanilla and Custards, Fruits and Additives.

-Some flavours can crystallize in the refrigerator and or extreme cold, so keep these in a dark cupboard or drawer.
+Some flavours can crystallise in the refrigerator and or extreme cold, so keep these in a dark cupboard or drawer.